St. Augustine Church (New Orleans): History

 Because of substantial property losses in the city after Hurricane Katrina and a decline in population, the diocese decided to close St. Augustine Church, despite the fact that it had been providing extensive community support.
 Parishioners asked hurricane relief volunteers for help in a protest.
 They barricaded themselves in the church's rectory to demonstrate against closure.
 After two weeks, parishioners and church officials agreed on a compromise.

 The church was allowed to remain open after presenting a plan of action to address critical areas, including congregational growth, fund raising, and management improvements.
 The archdiocese would review its status after 18 months.
 A documentary film about the protest entitled Shake the Devil Off increased publicity for the church's efforts to survive.

 In May 2008 St. Augustine Church received a $75,000 grant from the National Trust for Historic Preservation and American Express to aid in needed renovations to the historic parish hall, a center of community services.
 Enhanced use of the parish hall for community services was integral to the church's plans for the future.
 In March 2009, St. Augustine Church announced that due to its progress, the archdiocese had decided it would not be closed and had taken the church off probation.

+In November 2025, the Archdiocese of New Orleans placed over 150 parishes and charities in Chapter 11 bankruptcy protection as part of a settlement plan to resolve hundreds of sex abuse lawsuits.
+This wave of bankruptcies included this church.

+The following year, St. Augustine received a $200,000 grant in funding from the African American Cultural Heritage Action Fund.
+This program stems from the National Trust for Historic Preservation.
+The funding will help pay for masonry and plaster repairs.